tejashwikalptaru/ssd1306xled/README.md

     - `void ssd1306_draw_bmp(uint8_t x0, uint8_t y0, uint8_t x1, uint8_t y1, const uint8_t bitmap[])`: draws the bitmap to the screen

 ### Contribution
 You can improve this library by your contribution.
-If you want to improve the code or have fix of some issues with this library, please feel free to fork this library and submit a new pull request with your changes and description
+If you want to improve the code or have fix for some issues with library, please feel free to fork this library and submit a new pull request with your changes and description

 ### Credits
 This code is mainly written by Neven Boyanov, Tinusar team.
 I replaced their I2C implementation with the implementation by  David Johnson-Davies (TinyI2C).

-### Versioning
+### Versions
+- v0.0.1 (March 08, 2020)
-- v0.0.1 - initial release
+    - initial release